kumahq/kuma-website/app/docs/dev/explore/gui.md

 </center>

 ### This tool will:
-1. Confirm that Kuma is running
+1. Confirm that {{site.mesh_product_name}} is running
 2. Determine if your environment is either Universal or Kubernetes
 3. Provide instructions on how to add dataplanes (if none have yet been added).
-The instructions provided will be based on your Kuma environment -- Universal or Kubernetes
+The instructions provided will be based on your {{site.mesh_product_name}} environment -- Universal or Kubernetes
 4. Provide a short list of dataplanes found and their status (online or offline), in order to confirm that things are working accordingly and the app can display information

 ## Mesh Overview